GoogleCloudPlatform/community/tutorials/auto-data-tokenize/index.md

 --tokenizeColumns="$.kylosample.email"
 ```

 The pipeline executes asynchronously on Dataflow.
-You can check the progress by following the JobLink printed
+You can check the progress by following the JobLink printed in the following format:
 ```
 INFO: JobLink: https://console.cloud.google.com/dataflow/jobs/<your-dataflow-jobid>?project=<your-project-id>
 ```

+The tokenize pipeline's DAG will look like following:
 ![Encrypting Pipeline DAG](encryption_pipeline_dag.png)

 ### Verify encrypted result

-Load the output files into BigQuery to verify that `tokenizeColumns` have been encrypted.
+Load the bulk tokenize pipeline's output file(s) into BigQuery to verify that all the columns specified using `tokenizeColumns` flag have been encrypted.

 1. Create a BigQuery dataset for tokenized data
    Replace <i><bigquery-region></i> with a region of your choice.
-Ensure that BigQuery dataset region/multi-region is in the same region as the Cloud Storage bucket's.
-You can read about [considerations for batch loading data](https://cloud.google.com/bigquery/docs/batch-loading-data).
+Ensure that BigQuery dataset region/multi-region is in the same region as the Cloud Storage bucket.
+You can read about [considerations for batch loading data](https://cloud.google.com/bigquery/docs/batch-loading-data) for more information.

    ```shell script
    bq --location=<bigquery-region> \